xieyuheng/inner/persons/peirce/illustrations-of-the-logic-of-science/2-how-to-make-our-ideas-clear.md

 - **Xie:**
   Like aristotle, Peirce summaries historical approaches to the same inquiry.

+  The list of targets of critique:

+  - Descartes
+  - Leibnitz

   By "a modern treatise on logic of the common sort", Peirce might mean Descartes' "Discourse on the Method" (Descartes is also mentioned in the following sections).